forcellatofrancesco/LatexProjectSetup/README.md

 # LatexProjectSetup
 This project allows to setup a new project in LaTeX, setting the basic structure and giving a simple template.

+If you want to setup this, just download the zip file, extract it in a folder and run in the terminal:
+`sh latex_maker_setup.sh`
-If you want to setup this, just download the zip file, extract it in a folder and type `sh latex_maker_setup.sh`, then delete the folder and log out, log in, to see the differences and being able to run `makelatex` and `languagelatex`.
+Then delete the folder and log out, log in, to see the differences and being able to run `makelatex` and `languagelatex`.

 ---
 ## Commands